sklivvz/cthulhu/docs/API.md

 Sets the value of the corresponding string in Redis.
 If no such string exists, it creates it.
 It returns `true` if the operation was succesful.
 ## Redis.String.setExpire( milliseconds );
 Sets an expiration time of `milliseconds` milliseconds on the corresponding Redis string.
 Returns `undefined` if no such string was found.
-## Redis.String.truncate( newLength );
-Resizes the corresponding Redis string to the specified length.
-Practically speaking, only shorter lengths should be used.
-Returns `true` if succesful.